waggle-sensor/node-platforms/nvidia-nano/setup-guides/installing_ansible.md

             ```
             /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
             ```

-        > Dev Note: check if you need to add Homebrew shell configuration for apple silicon machines
-        1. You can test that Homebrew is installed correctly by checking the version:
+        2. You can test that Homebrew is installed correctly by checking the version:
             `brew --version`

-        2. Within the terminal, install Ansible using the command `brew install ansible`
+        3. Within the terminal, install Ansible using the command `brew install ansible`

-        3. You can test that Ansible is installed correctly by checking the version:
+        4. You can test that Ansible is installed correctly by checking the version:
             `ansible --version`

     3. Instructions for Windows